Yale, Kansas

-Yale is an unincorporated community in Crawford County, Kansas, United States.
-As of the 2020 census, the population of the community and nearby areas was 81.
-It is located northeast of Frontenac at the intersection of E 600th Ave and S 250th St, about 1 miles west of the Missouri state border.
+Yale is a census-designated place (CDP) in Crawford County, Kansas, United States.
+As of the 2020 census, the population was 81.
+It is located northeast of Frontenac at the intersection of E 600th Ave and S 250th St, approximately one mile west of the Missouri state border.
 The community is home to the Chicken Mary's and Chicken Annie's restaurants.

 History

-Yale was a mining town on the Missouri Pacific Railroad.

-A post office was opened in Yale in 1892, and remained in operation until it was discontinued in 1914.